zelon88/zelon88/README.md

 ## :cow: Hi there!
 You've found @Zelon88's Github Page!

-By day I work as a Director of Information Technology in the hospitality industry.
+By day I enjoy being outdoors, going on adventures, & riding off road vehicles.
 By night I develop open-source software for pleasure and for business.

 My projects emphasize security, privacy, & self-hosted alternatives to popular Cloud services.
 I am driven by a desire to not rely on proprietary software or third party services to accomplish my goals.